emaraschio/my-ruby-vm/README.md

-my-ruby-vm
+My Ruby Dev VM
 ==========

-A common Ubuntu Linux VM for Ruby /Rails 4 Development
+A common Ubuntu Linux VM for Ruby / Rails 4 Development with PGSQL, MySQL and SQLite